Abalakov thread: Notes

-A V-thread and an A-thread are the same thing, but an A-thread often refers to the thread being vertically-oriented (holes are one above the other) and a V-thread is horizontally-oriented (side by side).
+A V-thread and an A-thread are the same thing, but the term "A-thread" often refers to a thread that is vertically-oriented (one hole above the other), while a V-thread is horizontally-oriented (side by side).
 A 0-thread is sometimes referred to when the rope is threaded through the holes instead of a sacrificial piece of webbing or cord.
 The advantage is that the climber leaves no trace however, the rope can freeze.
-Typically used in ice, but is sometimes used in canyoning when traditional bolted anchors have been or will get damaged during the wet season.
+Typically used in ice, it is sometimes also used in canyoning when traditional bolted anchors have been or will get damaged during the wet season.